 The goal: to help individuals and organizations identify and understand their own soul and spirit, in order to build relationships of shared principles, values, and practices.

 John McAndrew, Principal

-John McAndrew is a spiritual teacher, facilitator, musician, counselor, and poet.
-With a background in theology, literature, music, and counseling, he has worked in corporate consultancies, parish ministry, classrooms, detention facilities, treatment centers, and hospice care.
+John McAndrew is a spiritual teacher, theologian, counselor, musician, hospice chaplain and poet.
+With a background in literature, theology, music, and counseling, he has worked in corporate consultancies, parish ministry, classrooms, detention facilities, treatment centers, and hospice care.
 During his tenure as Director of Spiritual Care at the Betty Ford Center in Rancho Mirage, CA, he began to incorporate his experience into foundations which took shape in Sensible Spirituality Associates.
 John currently resides in Arroyo Grande (San Luis Obispo County), CA where he provides Spiritual Care for Wilshire Hospice, continues to offer Retreats and Workshops for people in recovery, and offers Spiritual Counseling for individuals who seek deeper spiritual engagement.